 - by informal conversations – Football Club Directors are available and visible on match days for fans to offer their views and the Dons Trust now has a kiosk at the stadium which fans can visit to discuss issues with Dons Trust board members.

 In addition to the above, the club communicates with fans on match days via its matchday programme and PA announcements, and also through the official website, Twitter and other media channels.

 There are many ways in which you can follow the team and keep up to date with all the latest news and information.

 The main website is www.afcwimbledon.co.uk

 Every match day you can pick up a copy of match day programme from programme sellers around the ground.

 You can also follow the Dons on social media networks.

-For essential club news, new stadium updates, ticketing and merchandise the fan can sign up to AFC Wimbledon Newsletter and make sure you opt-in.
+For essential club news, new stadium updates, ticketing and merchandise fans can sign up to the AFC Wimbledon Newsletter.
+Sign up to the newsletter and make sure you opt-in.